 Inferiority Complex

-What is this complex?
+What is an inferiority complex?

-• Fear of being judged
+• You may have a fear of being judged by others.

-• A constant feeling of insecurity
+• You may have a constant feeling of insecurity.

 What are the causes and triggers?